Department of Polyteclinic and Community College Education

 Organization Structure

-The department is made up of two sectors and 14 divisions and one administration support unit that manage Malaysian government polytechnics and communities colleges towards excellence through the coordination of policies, funding and activities.
+The Department of Polyteclinic and Community College Education is made up of two sectors and 14 divisions and one administration support unit that manage Malaysian government polytechnics and communities colleges towards excellence through the coordination of policies, funding and activities.

 These divisions are: